tahaifti/streaker/streaker-backend/README.md

 npm run dev
 ```

-The server will start at `http://localhost:5000`
+The server will start at `http://localhost:8787`

-## Deployment
-The application is deployed at: [https://streaker-backend.archonbumper.workers.dev](https://streaker-backend.archonbumper.workers.dev)

 ## Contributing
 1. Fork the repository